muschellij2/process_head_ct/index.md

 MIDAS (<http://www.insight-journal.org/midas>) projects have small set of publicly available head CT.

-## Pipeline
+### Pipeline

 Overall, our recommended pipeline is as follows:

-1. Use CTP to organize and anonymize the DICOM data from a PACS.
+1. Use CTP or `DicomCleaner` to organize and anonymize the DICOM data from a PACS.
 2. Extract relevant header information for each DICOM, using software such as `dcmdump` from `dcmtk` and store, excluding PHI.
 3. Convert DICOM to NIfTI using `dcm2niix`, which can create brain